sachindrasingh/grunt-js2html/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
-version 0.1.0 - Basic plugin to convert `*.tpl.js` files into HTML source.
-Reverse of [grunt-html2js](https://www.npmjs.com/package/grunt-html2js). version 0.1.1 - JS file Content validation added for `*.tpl.js`. version 0.1.2 - angularModule and beautify options added.
+0.1.0 - Basic plugin to convert `*.tpl.js` files into HTML source.
+Reverse of [grunt-html2js](https://www.npmjs.com/package/grunt-html2js).

+0.1.1 - JS file Content validation added for `*.tpl.js`.

+0.1.2 - angularModule and beautify options added.

 ## Author